Zach Verhoven: Club career

 In 2017 and 2018, he played with the TSS Rovers in the Premier Development League.

 In November 2018, Verhoven was selected in the second round (ninth overall) of the 2018 CPL–U Sports Draft by Pacific FC of the Canadian Premier League.
 In April 2019, he signed a professional contract with the club.
 He scored his first professional goal on August 18, 2019, with a shot from just over the midfield line against York 9 FC.
 In his first season as a professional, he scored two goals and added three assists.
 After primarily playing a "super-sub" role during his two years with Pacific, he departed the club after the 2020 season, after he requested his release.

 In April 2021, Verhoven signed with Atlético Ottawa.
 During the 2021 season, he was often deployed in a more defensive right back position, transitioning from his usually midfield position, filling in due to injuries to other players.
 He was nominated for the Capital City Supporters Group Player of the Season in his inaugural season with the club.
 In January 2022, he re-signed with the club for two more season, with an option for 2024.
 In June 2022, he scored game-winning goals in back-to-back matches on June 1 against Valour FC and June 5 against his former club Pacific FC.
 During his second season with the club, he suffered a couple of injuries which limited him to only 12 regular season appearances, but he did return in time for the playoffs, scoring his first playoff goal in the first leg of the semi-finals against Pacific FC, as Ottawa advanced to the championship final.
+He departed the club after the 2023 season.

+In March 2024, he signed with Vancouver FC on a one-year contract with an option for 2025.

+In 2025, he joined Australian club New Lambton FC in the NPL Northern NSW.

+In September 2025, he returned to Vancouver FC, signing for the remainder of the 2025 season.